jonasthewolf/gsn2x/README.md

 ### Horizontal placement

-There can be situations (e.g. a n:m relation between goals and solutions) that lead to weird looking graphs.
-You may even encounter the following message `Rendering a diagram took too many iterations.
-See README.md for hints how to solve this situation.`

 The order of the GSN elements on the same horizontal rank can be influenced by their ID.
 The elements are sorted lexicographically.
 Thus, a goal `G1` if placed on the same vertical level is placed before `G2`.

+There can be situations (e.g. a n:m relation between goals and solutions) that lead to weird looking graphs.
+You may even encounter the following message `Rendering a diagram took too many iterations.
+See README.md for hints how to solve this situation.`.
+In such cases, please file an issue on GitHub, so I can see how the algorithm can be improved.

 ## Stylesheets for SVG rendering